-I've eaten hundreds of gallons of soup beans since I was a kid.
+I’ve eaten hundreds of gallons of soup beans since I was a kid.
 Most native Kentuckians have.
-They're cheap, delicious and easy to make.
-My dad Russell Reeves' recipe is the gold standard as he's one of the great country cooks in the state.
-He can effortlessly knock out a kettle and also put out the best pone of cornbread you ever put down your gullet.
+They’re cheap, delicious and easy to make.
+My dad Russell Reeves’ recipe is the gold standard as he’s one of the great country cooks in the state.
+He can effortlessly knock out a kettle; he also puts out the best pone of cornbread you ever put down your gullet.

 Russell Reeves Soup Bean Recipe in his own words.

 “Well you get you a big kettle and you fill it up about 3/4 of the way with water from the tap.
 Throw a couple pounds of pinto beans in there along with a big, ol hamhock and bring your kettle to a boil.
 Let ‘er boil for a couple hours then lower it down to a simmer for a couple more hours.
 Once your beans are soft they’re done”

 It’s been awhile since I made Soup Beans this way.
 I fancify my recipe a bit because I love an excuse to make homemade stock, pork stock to be precise.
 So here’s the way I make the very same dish.
 Ingredients:

 5 lbs Pork Neckbones or Pig’s Feet [I prefer the feet but the neckbones work fine too]

 Heat oven to 300 degrees